 Breast Augmentation Implants and Incisions

-During your consultation, Dr. Sieber will review the different types of breast implant options that are available and will help you to decide which type of implant would be the most suitable choice to achieve the look you desire.
+During your consultation, Dr. Sieber will review the different types of breast implant options that are designed to add volume, form, and symmetry to the chest, and will help you decide which type of implant would be best for you.
 Breast implants fall into one of two major categories, saline or silicone.
 Each has its pros and cons:

 Saline breast implants

-Saline breast implants are filled with saline at the time of surgery which means that the incision is smaller.
+Saline breast implants are filled with saline at the time of surgery, which means that the incision is smaller because the silicone shell can be placed while empty.
 They cost less than silicone implants, but tend to feel slightly firmer to the touch than their silicone counterpart and may show more rippling on the sides of the breast.
-If a saline implant ruptures, breast volume will immediately diminish, and the implant will need to be replaced.
+If a saline implant ruptures, breast volume will immediately diminish, so see Dr. Sieber immediately if you notice any breast deflation.
+Overall, saline implants can produce a natural-looking round breast.

 Silicone breast implants

 Silicone breast implants are filled with a silicone gel that is soft and feels very natural to the touch.
-They tend not to ripple as much as saline.
-In the very unlikely chance of implant rupture, there will be no apparent change in the size of the breast because the newest implant technologies utilize a cohesive material that does not migrate, like gummy bear candy.
-Silicone implants are the preferred implant for most breast augmentation candidates due to their more natural feel and decreased incidence of rippling.
+They tend not to ripple as much as saline implants.
+In the very unlikely event of implant rupture, there will be no apparent change in the size of the breast because the newest implant technologies utilize a cohesive material that does not migrate, like gummy bear candy.
+Silicone gel implants are the preferred implant for most breast augmentation candidates due to their more natural feel and decreased incidence of rippling.*

-There are 3 main types of incisions used for breast augmentation surgery:
+There are different types of incisions and implant placement used for breast augmentation surgery:

 Inframammary Fold Incision:

-This incision is made in the crease underneath the breast, which sits in or near the skin fold and is hardly perceptible once healed.
+This technique includes an incision in the crease beneath the breast (inframammary), which sits in or near the skin fold and is hardly perceptible once healed.
 This incision can be used to place the implant either above or below the chest (pectoralis) muscle, and is the preferred incision type for all breast augmentations.

 This incision is made in the axilla, or armpit.
 The implant is then placed through this incision into a pocket created beneath the breast.
 A transaxillary incision can be used to place the implant either above or below the chest muscles.